_____ Paul Szynol

 I’ve concentrated my legal practice on intellectual property matters, and have worked with filmmakers, artists, tech start ups, and tech multinationals.

+and a wide spectrum of technology deals (from open source and licensing to services agreements and SaaS).
 I am especially interested in copyright and fair use.

 I'm also a filmmaker and photographer.
 My films have been featured on the New York Times Op-Docs, the Atlantic, and the New Yorker, and have been shown at festivals internationally, including AFI Docs,

 Big Sky, Clermont-Ferrand, Doc NYC, Palm Springs, Slamdance, and Toronto Int’l Film Festival (Kids).

 My short doc "A Peaceful Place" was a Tribeca If/Then finalist.
 Some of my photos have been exhibited in the US and Europe,

 including ICP in New York City and the Leica Gallery in Warsaw.
 In addition to shooting my own films, I also sometimes